Kiichi747/migrate-to-VSTS/Trigger_VSTS_Release/readme.md

 Consider further steps:

-- include this script in Experian.Tooling.Build package
+- include this script in NuGet package

 - wrap it into VSTS expension